-Bold, beautiful, and effortlessly elegant—this Red Velvet Pound Cake is the kind of dessert that looks like it belongs behind a bakery glass, but comes together in your own kitchen with ease.
-With its velvety crumb and deep cocoa richness, it blends Southern charm with a classic patisserie vibe.
+Bold, beautiful, and effortlessly elegant this Red Velvet Pound Cake is the kind of dessert that looks like it belongs behind a bakery glass, but comes together in your own kitchen with ease.

 What Makes This Recipe Special?

-- I first baked it on a whim for a last-minute gathering, and everyone assumed it was from a high-end bakery—I didn’t have the heart to say it took under 30 minutes to prep!
+- I first baked it on a whim for a last-minute gathering, and everyone assumed it was from a high end bakery, I didn’t have the heart to say it took under 30 minutes to prep!

 - I’ve experimented by adding a hint of espresso or swapping in orange zest, and it’s taught me how much versatility pound cake really offers.